kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/public_ip.md

 The `kakaocloud_public_ip` data source retrieves information about a specific Public IP in KakaoCloud.
 It provides details such as the IP address itself, associated private IP, project, status, and related resource information (e.g., device, subnet, and VPC).

-Use this data source when you need to:- Reference an existing Public IP in your Terraform configuration.
+Use this data source when you need to:

+- Reference an existing Public IP in your Terraform configuration.
 - Retrieve detailed networking information linked to the Public IP without hardcoding attributes.

 ## Example Usage